Current Openings

 Research Title: Digitizing Arab-American TV

 Description: Arab-American TV was a bilingual TV program that aired out of Los Angeles from 1980 to 2005.
 I am digitizing its video collection and creating a searchable catalog that lists the topics, who appears in the video and other data.
 The catalog and the videos will be made public for researchers, journalists and anyone else who may be interested to use.
-The
+The collection is a contribution because it covers many important community events, and features newsmakers from the Arab world and beyond.

 Research Assistant Duties: The research assistant watches videos and analyzes them to cull data.
 They complete the fields that are in the catalog.
 There could also be simple video editing work if the RA is interested.
 The ideal RA understands Arabic, modern standard.
 This project will also expose RAs to colloquial Arabic as well.